ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 * Armenians deaths though tragic and regrettable the result of the civil war that occurred in Eastern Turkey
 * No proof proving the Ottoman government ordered the destruction the Armenian community

-**None of these terms exclude the possibility of genocide and tuskish archives have not been fully opened to res**
+**Turkish archives have not been fully opened to researchers None of these terms exclude the possibility of genocide**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4MTQwNjM1XX0=
+eyJoaXN0b3J5IjpbLTU3MzMyODc5Nl19
 -->